peter-noerlund/sky25a-levenshtein/docs/info.md

 | `n`    | `0x6E` | `16'b00000100_00000000` (`__________n`) |
 | *      | *      | `16'b00000000_00000000` (`___________`) |

-Each vector is 16 bits in bit endian byte order.
+The size of the vectors is `MAX_LENGTH` bits rounded up to the nearest 8.
+The vectors are stored in big endian order.

-The vectormap is stored in SRAM so the values are indetermined at power up and must be cleared.
+The vector map is stored in SRAM so the values are indetermined at power up and must be cleared.

 **DICT**